Multi-partonic medium induced cascades in expanding media: Inclusive jet suppression

 \subsection{Rapidity dependence of jet suppression}

 Following the measurement done in Ref.~\cite{Aaboud:2018twu}, we study the rapidity dependence of the jet suppression.
-The optimized $\qhat_0$ values from Secs.~\ref{sec:raa} and \ref{sec:time} along with parameters from Tab.~\ref{tab:inputs} are used to calculate the rapidity dependent $\Raa$.
+The optimized $\qhat_0$ values from Secs.~\ref{sec:raa} and \ref{sec:time} are used to calculate the rapidity dependent $\Raa$.
 The results are presented in Fig.~\ref{fig:Qratiorapsopti} in terms of the ratio of the $\Raa$ in a given rapidity region to the $\Raa$ in central rapidity region ($|y|<0.3$).
-In detail, Fig.~\ref{fig:Qratiorapsopti-pT} shows the ratio of $\Raa$ in $|y| < 2.8$ and $|y|<0.3$ as a function of $\pT$ for four medium profiles: static soft, static, exponential, and Bjorken with $t_0 = 0.1$~fm.
-The distributions for different profiles differ by less than 10\% for all $\pT$ values.
-One can also see that the ratio decreases with the increasing $\pt$.
-Particularly significant is the enhancement at $\pT \lesssim 100$~GeV which may be tested by experiments and which was not yet measured.
-For $\pT > 100$~GeV the calculation is consistent with measured data.
+Figure~\ref{fig:Qratiorapsopti-pT} shows the ratio of $\Raa$ in $2.1 < |y| < 2.8$ and $|y|<0.3$ as a function of $\pT$ for the static medium for four configurations: two different versions of input parton spectra (``vacuum 1'', ``vacuum 2''), input parton spectra with nPDF effects included (``nPDF''), and both nPDF and VLE effects included (``nPDF+VLE'').
+One can see that the resulting ratio differs significantly among different configurations.

-The middle and right panels, Fig~\ref{fig:Qratiorapsopti-y}, detail the rapidity dependence for a fixed $\pT$, namely 316 GeV $<\pT<$ 562 GeV.
-The middle panel of Fig.~\ref{fig:Qratiorapsopti} shows the ratio as a function of rapidity for one particular $\pT$ bin and for the same selection of medium profiles as in Fig.~\ref{fig:Qratiorapsopti-pT}.
-One can see that with increasing rapidity the ratio decreases in the same way for all the profiles, but somewhat less strongly than in the data.
-The right panel of Fig.~\ref{fig:Qratiorapsopti} shows the ratio as a function of rapidity for Bjorken media with $t_0 = 0.1$~fm and $t_0 = 1.0$~fm.
-One can see a sizable difference in the magnitude of the double ratio between these two configurations -- ten times larger $t_0$ leads to almost 2 times smaller values of the double ratio in the most forward rapidity bin.
-The values of the double ratio for larger $t_0$ are in general better matching the data for this particular observable.
+Left panel of Fig.~\ref{fig:Qratiorapsopti-y} detail the rapidity dependence of $\Raa$ ratio for a fixed $\pT$, namely 316 GeV $<\pT<$ 562 GeV.
+One can see that inclusion of nPDF and VLE effects leads to qualitative agreement between trends seen in the data and calculations.
+At the same time a trend of decreasing $\Raa$ ratio is partially included in the second version of PYTHIA used in this study as well.
+Here, the differences between the different PYTHIA spectra should be taken as an indication of an overall theoretical uncertainty of the rapidity behavior.

+Right panel of Fig.~\ref{fig:Qratiorapsopti-y} shows the same quantity as the middle panel evaluated for default version of input parton spectra configuration for five medium profiles.
+Results for static, exponential, and two Bjorken profiles discussed in Sec.~\ref{sec:time} are found to differ by less then 10\% for all the rapidity bins (and also for all the $\pt$ values which is not shown in the figure).